bigbrett/wolfHSM-docs/src/chapter05-client-library.md

 wh_Client_Init(&clientCtx, &clientCfg);
 ```

-The client context is now intialized and can be used with the client library API functions in order to do work.
+The client context is now initialized and can be used with the client library API functions in order to do work.
 Here is an example of sending an echo request to the server:

 ```c
 /* Step 6: Use the client APIs to interact with the server */